SamArsanios/treasure-hunter/README.md

 ## Game Design and Instructions

+- Play as a plane collecting coins and avoiding obstacles.
+- Collect gold coins to increase your score.
+- The only way to survive is to avoid crashing to the obstacles(lightning bolts) to not lose the game.

+### Game Controls

+To control the plane, do a mouse click or tap on the screen if you are using a touchscreen device.

+- Click/Tap up to move the plane upwards.
+- Click/Tap in the middle to move plane to the center.
+- Click/Tap down to move the plane downwards.

-- For detailed information about the game please check the [Game Design File(GDD)](https://github.com/SamArsanios/treasure-hunter/blob/game/docs/game-design.txt)
+For detailed information about the game please check the [Game Design File(GDD)](https://github.com/SamArsanios/treasure-hunter/blob/game/docs/game-design.txt)

 ### Assets